folio-org/okapi/doc/guide.md

 In the same way, to run the okapi-core, specify its jar file.
 It is also necessary to provide a further command-line argument: a command telling okapi-core what mode to run in.
-When playing with okapi on a single node, we use the `dev` mode.
+When playing with Okapi on a single node, we use the `dev` mode.

 ```